SmartTokenLabs/token-negotiator/README.md

 ### The following documentation is divided into the two sections

-- Client installation (utilising exisitng tokens)
+- Client installation (utilising exisiting tokens)
 - Token issuer installation (for token issuers/suppliers)

 ## Client: Installation